tjvr/website/pages/tech.md

 ## 3D Graphics <a id="graphics"></a>

-Sculpt, texture and animate virtual models or scenery using [Blender](https://www.blender.org/).
+Sculpt, texture and animate your own virtual models or scenery using [Blender](https://www.blender.org/).

 </div>
 </div>